 - bone pain and tenderness

-- painless, swollen lymph nodes (especially in the
+- painless, swollen lymph nodes (especially in the neck and armpits)

 - enlargement of the liver or spleen